jeremytammik/forge_python_script/README.md

 - Install [Python](https://www.python.org).
 - Install the [requests Python library](http://docs.python-requests.org).

-Now you should be all set to run.
+Now you should be all set to run as shown above.

 ## <a name="98"></a>Author